 Your counselor can also help you explore the pros and cons of your decision.
 Withdrawing a class may impact your financial aid or athletic eligibility.
 Check with those departments or a counselor before withdrawing a class.

 What if I want to add a class that has already started, but is not full?You must get permission from the instructor.
 If the instructor does allow you to register for the class, you must obtain his/her signature on a general petition form.
-You need to bring this form to the Welcome Desk in B-100 before you can officially register for the course.
+You need to bring this form to the Welcome Desk in B-building (temporarily in the Cafeteria) before you can officially register for the course.

 Once Admissions has received both your transcript and your request for evaluation of transcript form (general petition), you should receive information from the Records Evaluation via U.S. Mail within a couple of weeks.
 You are then encouraged to see a counselor to determine how all of your transfer courses fit with your degree requirements.

 How can I get my grades sent to another school?Complete an "Official Transcript Request" available online in your MyTriton Portal.
 You will need a valid credit or debit card number in order to complete your transaction.

 If I bring in my transcript from another college, can the counselor tell me which courses Triton will accept?Counselors do not determine what courses will or will not be accepted for transfer credit at Triton College.
 We can look at the transcript and often times tell which courses will transfer over to Triton, but in some cases that may not be possible.
 When it is not possible, you will need to have the Records Evaluators Office complete the official evaluation.
 The counselor can explain the process to have that complete.

 I need an official transcript.
 How do I get one?Complete an Official Transcript Request available online in your MyTriton Portal.
 You will need a valid credit or debit card number in order to complete your transaction.